 Benjamin joined Watsi on December 31st, 2020.
 Two years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Benjamin's most recent donation supported U Eain, a 33-year-old monk from Burma, to fund heart valve replacement surgery.
+Benjamin's most recent donation supported Seang, a caring grandmother from Cambodia, to fund surgery to restore her vision and independence.

 When U Eain was 10 years old, he became a monk.
 Now, at the age of 33, he lives with five other monks in a monastery in Yangon, Burma.
 As a monk, U Eain doesn't have an income.
 Instead, every morning, two of the novice monks from his monastery collect food donated by followers in Yangon.
 In addition, worshipers who visit the monastery donate vegetables, fruits and curries to eat.
 When the monks preach in other villages, they may receive small cash donations, and when U Eain's parents visit him every year, they provide U Eain with a small amount of money.
 In this way, the monks are able to cover their basic needs.
 In February, U Eain went to a town in Mon State to preach.
 During his second day there, he felt very tired and struggled to breathe, and ultimately, he had to stop preaching.
 He went to a local clinic, where he received two injections that helped him to feel better.
 The next day, he returned to his monastery in Yangon.
 Once he was home, he developed a fever and felt very tired, so he went to a nearby clinic.
 There, he received an electrocardiogram (ECG).
 After his results came back, the doctor told him that there were problems with his heart, and U Eain was referred to Yangon Government Hospital for an echocardiogram.
 On April 19th, U Eain had the echocardiogram, and then brought the results back to the nearby clinic.
 Due to numerous issues uncovered by the test, U Eain will need cardiac surgery to replace two valves in his heart.
 Fortunately, our medical partner, Burma Children Medical Fund, is able to help U Eain access the care that he needs.
 On October 21st, doctors at Pun Hlaing Hospital will replace the two valves in U Eain's heart, relieving him of the chest pains, rapid heartbeat, fatigue and difficulty breathing that he suffers from now.
 With his limited income, U Eain needs your support to raise the $1,500 to cover the cost of the procedure.
 He is hopeful to feel himself again soon and looks forward to returning to preaching and teaching.
 U Eain said: “I am so happy to receive treatment.
 I would like to say thank you so much to all of the donors.”